-The Highlands Ranch Metro District and Northern Douglas County Water and Sanitation District are located within Douglas County.
-Demographic data, other than population estimates, for the two districts are not available.

-However the county data is generally representative of both districts.
-Population is based on taps sold information from B-3 and C-1 multiplied by occupancy % and population per household estimates supplied by Douglas County
+- 1 The Highlands Ranch Metro District, Northern Douglas County Water and Sanitation District, and Mirabelle Metropolitan District are located within Douglas County.
+Demographic data, other than population estimates, for the three districts are not available.
+However Douglas County data is generally representative of the three districts. - 2 District population seved is based on taps sold from Tables B-3 and C-1 multiplied by occupancy % and population per household estimates supplied by Douglas County.